haldean/ubik-mirror/docs/expel.md

 a randomly-chosen initial starting seed for the lifetime of the runtime.

 Writing external state to a state sink is harder, especially when coupled with the desire for immutability.
-Expel solves this by only allowing one handle to each state sink to be created over the lifetime of the runtime.
+Ubik solves this by only allowing one handle to each state sink to be created over the lifetime of the runtime.
 This is equivalent to saying that a file may only be opened for writing once over the lifetime of the program.
 It is also